'A Woman Of No Importance' Finally Gets Her Due

 However, the Americans were ramping up their own intelligence service, the Office of Strategic Services, or OSS, which had virtually no presence in France.

-The Americans needed Hall.
-Yet the Nazis were everywhere, making it even more difficult for her to operate, said Purnell.
+The Americans needed Hall, yet the Nazis were everywhere, making it even more difficult for her to operate, said Purnell.

 "She got some makeup artist to teach her how to draw wrinkles on her face," she said.
 "She also got a fierce, a rather sort of scary London dentist to grind down her lovely, white American teeth so that she looked like a French milkmaid."